piotrkilczuk/django-inline-ordering/README.rst

 For each model that you want to be reorderable with drag & drop, you need to setup an admin class and slightly modify model declaration.
 This way you can easily apply reordering to existing model classes.
-You'll also have to copy one file to your MEDIA_ROOT and that's all :)
+You'll also have to run ``collectstatic`` task or copy one file to your MEDIA_ROOT when using Django
+< 1.3.

-Let's start with a simple example: Gallery has many GalleryPhotos.
+Let's start with a simple example: Gallery has many Images.
 User might want to reorder the photos in the gallery to fit his likings.

 1. Setup your admin inline class to inherit after OrderableStackedInline